 Reinforced Concrete Corbel

-The B9+ program can be used to design corbels loaded directly from above, i.e. corbels with direct load introduction.
+The program “Reinforced Concrete Corbel” can be used to design corbels loaded directly from above, i.e. corbels with direct load introduction.
 All necessary verifications are performed on the basis of a strut-and-tie model.
 A detailed output of the reinforcement can be generated.

 - Reinforced concrete of the strength classes C20/25 to C100/115